 The reopening of Richland Academy was guided by the following principles:

-Coronavirus Disease 2019 (COVID-19) is a respiratory disease caused by the SARS-CoV-2 virus.
+COVID-19 is a respiratory disease caused by the SARS-CoV-2 virus.
 To reduce the impact of COVID-19 outbreak conditions on our children, staff and families, it is important for us to plan for COVID-19 and mitigate the associated risks.
-This provides guidance and direction for staff and families to reduce the potential risk for infection.
+This document provides guidance and direction for staff and families to reduce the potential risk for infection.

 “I wanted to take a moment to extend our thanks and appreciation to the teachers and staff at Richland for the incredible work that is being done on a daily basis in continuing to provide quality education to our children.